codeforpdx/PASS/onboarding.md

 - [Digita](https://www.youtube.com/@Digita-ai) — Brussels start-up providing Enterprise Pods to the Flemish government. *Great videos to understand Solid Functionality*
   - Also, read this [On-boarding w/ Solid](https://medium.com/@JacksonMorgan/the-full-complexity-of-onboarding-with-solid-7aeaa842358) article to help wrap your head around Solid infrustructure.

-## Want to take on something bigger?

-🚧 Work in progress 🚧
-Great!
-Go to [this board](https://github.com/codeforpdx/opentransit-metrics/projects), where we prioritize our top issues.
-Pick one in the “High priority” or, even better, “Top 5” column, that matches your interests.
-Go to the issue and assign it to yourself.